javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 );
 ```

-The first function argument:
+The first argument of `.then` is a function that:

 1. runs when the Promise is resolved, and
 2. receives the result.

-The second function argument:
+The second argument of `.then` is a function that:

 1. runs when the Promise is rejected, and
 2. receives the error.

-For instance:
+For instance, here's the reaction to a successfuly resolved promise:

 ```js run
 let promise = new Promise(function(resolve, reject) {